-Nathaniel (Nate) Lacktman is a partner and chair of the firm’s national Telemedicine & Digital Health Industry Team.
+Nathaniel (Nate) Lacktman is a partner and chair of the firm’s national Telemedicine & Digital Health Industry Team, and member of the Board of Directors of the American Telemedicine Association.
 He advises entrepreneurial health care providers and technology companies on business arrangements, compliance, and corporate matters in telemedicine, digital health, remote patient monitoring, and click-and-mortar services.
 Working with hospitals, health systems, providers, and start-ups to build telemedicine arrangements across the United States, his practice emphasizes strategic counseling, creative business modeling, and fresh approaches to realize clients' ambitious and innovative goals.
 For years, his skills have been recognized by Chambers USA: America’s Leading Business Lawyers (2013 – 2021):

 "He is undoubtedly the foremost authority on telemedicine and direct-to-consumer issues in the country.
 He has complete knowledge of a very complicated area of the law.
 He has an excellent understanding of the law, and tremendous business sense."
 (2021)

 "A tireless champion for the advancement of the field."
 (2019)